 Are brands really maximising considered, creative interiors to drive store footfall, or are they simply relying on doing things the same way they always have?
 In our latest report The Pop-Up Opportunity, we explore key opportunities in temporary retail, that are challenging traditional models of high street stores.

 At Green Room, we specialise in all elements of retail design – from customer experience and store design through to visual merchandising, window displays and digital integration.
 Along the way, we’ve learnt the secrets behind great commercial interior concepts and the essential elements that make up a great finished product.

 1. Grab their attention

 It takes eight seconds to walk by a typical storefront.

-Once someone is two seconds past the door, they won’t turn round.
-That means retailers must capture passing footfall in the first four seconds of their approach.
+Once someone is two seconds past the door, they won’t turn around.
+That means retailers must capture passing footfall in the first four second of their approach.
 Even for big box retailers and global names, that is an incredibly short amount of time to convince someone to enter your store.

 By delivering consistent, branded messages before customers even cross the store threshold; brands can begin forging relationships and connections with these potential shoppers.

 Savvy retailers need to be aware of what is often called the “decompression zone”.

 According to research by Paco Underhill, the first few feet within a store are where customers adjust to the new space.
 This means that, more often than not, the majority of products placed right by the store entrance are largely ignored and often forgotten about.